univention/ucs-school/doc/kelvin/docs/installation-configuration.rst

 Custom CA Certificates
 ^^^^^^^^^^^^^^^^^^^^^^^

-If Apache2 is configured to use a different certificate than the default certificate by provided by UCS, the path to the certificate can be set through the *app settings* of the *UCS\@school Kelvin REST API* app in the *Univention App Center* UMC module.
+By default the *UCS\@school Kelvin REST API* only connects to an LDAP server which is using the CA provided by UCS.
+If the LDAP server uses a different CA, that CA needs to be configured through the *app settings* in the *Univention App Center* UMC module.

 Log level
 ^^^^^^^^^